trx350/xMOOC_benchmark/README.md

 For a debug-view with a webcam videofeed and live face/gaze-detection, add to url the following parameter: `"?view=y"`.

+The log file in CSV is produced at the end of the experiment session and <a href="/img/ieye_bt_scr3.png">offered for download</a> in the browser window.

 ## How to change the tasks?
 IntelliEye BT comes with 50 benchmark tasks described in <a href="#ref-1">[1]</a> established and used for xMOOC user behaviour studies.
 These tasks describe potential behaviour of xMOOC users in front of webcam while following the MOOC videos.